ralphotowo/sre-asst/README.md

     - Builds the docker image and tags it
     - Applies the relevant manifest files under the k8s's directory.

-Note: This implementation exposes the node app using both a service and an ingress.
+**Note**: This implementation exposes the node app using both a service and an ingress.
 Following successful execution of the script, an IP address will be returned which can be used to view the JSON output immmediately.
 A local DNS map has to be established at /etc/hosts using the IP address returned from `kubectl get ingress`